timvink/mkdocs-table-reader-plugin/docs/options.md

     Note that by default the plugin will _also_ search the page's directory but only when a table is not found.

-    See how to [choose a project structure](howto/project_structure.md) for more examples.
+    For more examples see the how to guide on [project structure](howto/project_structure.md).

 ## `search_page_directory`